 What is the style of your own home and office space?
 The office ends up cluttered no matter what I do about it.
 On any given day there are 20-30 sketches or inspirational photos on the walls.
 And I have some giant Mike Wardle acrylics on one wall (Google him if you have a chance, he's an amazing Las Vegas artist).
 And spreadsheets galore..which may as well be art.

 At home, it's very modern, clean and minimalist.
 There are a couple more Mike Wardle paintings throughout, although they are more intimate in scale.
 There are a couple of Fascination fixtures, a couple of vintage thrift-store/garage-sale finds updated with a modern glossy pearl finish and our Pinwheel pendant and semi-flushmount in the entry area.
 And our Shaken floor lamp in pearl has a position of honor in the bedroom.
 The guestroom is sort of a museum to extinct Varaluz fixtures with my most-favorite-ever-no-longer-available-sadly design, Envy.
 The furniture (all though there isn't enough of it yet) is all modern and low.

+Any advice for lighting up a space?
 The design of your living or work space needs to be about you.
 Find what you love and make it work.
 If you fall in love with a pendant light that doesn't give a lot of useful light don't worry about it.
 Get it anyway.
 You can always affordably add other layers of light in a room to make up for it: table or floor lamps, cable/track lighting, can lighting, LED spots, etc.